locnguyenIT/course-enrolment-fullstack-springboot-angular-aws/README.md

 - After I finished building both frontend and backend then i use frontend-maven-plugin and maven-resources-plugin from maven to package frontend & backend to a single jar.
 - Next, using jib-maven-plugin to containerize project then build image and push image into docker hub and create docker-compose.yml to run docker container.
 - Finally, upload docker-compose.yml file into AWS Elastic Beanstalk (Docker platform), AWS RDS to manage database, configuation security group and from that i have a new application version.
+- Also, I can implement CI/CD with Github Action to automatic deploy application into AWS but because this project using AWS SDK for Java to perform upload image and send email functionality.
+So, if you want to see the process of CI/CD with Github Action, you can go to https://github.com/locnguyenIT/student-management-fullstack-springboot-angular-docker-aws link here.
 ## Technology
 - Spring Boot
 - Spring Security (JWT)